dawolfgang/MRrelation/README.txt

 ## This is written in R because the posterior samples that are output by the HBM MCMC
 ## algorithm we've used (JAGS) are R objects.
 Given most astronomers' unfamiliarity
-## with the R language, I have written a detailed cookbook for using this code below
+## with the R programming language, I have included below a detailed cookbook for how
-## under "Usage", including all of the R scripting commands you should need.
+## to use this code; it lists all of the R scripting commands you should need.
 You can
-## download R at http://www.r-project.org/; the installation is straight-forward.
+## download R at http://www.r-project.org/; the installation is pretty straightforward.

 ## Contents of repository:
 ## 0) LICENSE.md